 Naturally, there are lots of exceptions — we’re dealing with insurance after all.
 The laws vary depending on where you live.
 In fact, auto insurance rules are different in every state.

 Here are some potential fine-print points to keep in mind:

 The owner needs to give permission

-The non-insured person will likely need the owner’s permission to drive the vehicle if he or she is going to be covered.
+The non-insured person will likely need the owner’s permission to drive the vehicle in order to have the coverage extended to them.
 You don’t need to write out a formal letter.
 Verbal permission is generally good enough.